How to get to Cinque Terre from Genoa, Florence, Pisa, Milan or La Spezia, which villages to choose, and how to enjoy the coast without rushing.

 Comfortable walking shoes, water, light snacks, sunglasses, sunscreen, camera or phone with extra battery.
 The trip involves a lot of walking, stairs, and sun exposure especially in summer.
 Traveling light makes the experience much more comfortable.

-Both options are good but create very different experiences.
+Both options are good but create very different experiences, and pricing works differently for each.

 I often recommend combining both whenever possible.

-Explore the Cinque Terre Experience →Can you visit Cinque Terre as a day trip from Genoa?
+See the Cinque Terre experienceCan you visit Cinque Terre as a day trip from Genoa?+

 Yes, one day is enough for Cinque Terre from Genoa, but it is better to focus on three or four villages instead of rushing through all five.